Ata Turab: Career

 He has been involved in poetry recitals in the country and his works have been published in major literary magazines of Pakistan and India.
 He has been a television host on different channels of Pakistan.
 Turab translated many books from Persian and Arabic to Urdu language.
 He has also hosted television shows on Pakistan Television Network and Such TV.
 He has been writing for the last fifteen years.

-His book of poetry titled "Barish Main Shareek" meaning "Companion in the Rain" was published in December 2012.
+His book of poetry titled "Barish Main Shareek" ("Companion in the Rain") was published in December 2012.